CounterpartyXCP/Documentation/Developers/API.md

 ##Signing Transactions Before Broadcasting

-**Note:** Before v9.49.4, the counterpartyd API provided an interface to Bitcoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.
+**Note:** Before v9.49.4, the counterparty server API provided an interface to Bitcoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.

 All ``create_`` API calls return an *unsigned raw transaction serialization* as a hex-encoded string (i.e. the same format that ``bitcoind`` returns with its raw transaction API calls).
-This raw transaction's inputs must then be signed (i.e. via Bitcoin core, a 3rd party Bitcoin library like Bitcore, etc), and then can be broadcast on the Bitcoin network.
+This raw transaction's inputs may be validated and then must be signed (i.e. via Bitcoin Core, a 3rd party Bitcoin library like Bitcore, etc) and broadcast on the Bitcoin network.

 The process of signing and broadcasting a transaction, from start to finish, depends somewhat on the wallet software used.
 Below are examples of how one might use a wallet to sign and broadcast an unsigned Counterparty transaction *created* with this API.